 Using the planet--star mass ratio $q\equiv M_p/M_*$ from \citet{collins2017} and $a/R_*$ from our combined phase-curve fit (Table~\ref{tab:sectors}), we arrived at $Q'_* = (1.50 \pm 0.11)\times 10^5$.

-As has been discussed in the previous orbital decay studies \citep{yee2020,turner2021}, the measured $Q'_*$ value of WASP-12 lies at the lower end of most other estimates in the literature that based on theoretical calculations or less direct empirical methods.
-The range of tidal quality factors inferred from analyzing the eccentricity distribution of main-sequence stellar binaries is $10^5$--$10^7$ \citep[e.g.,][]{ogilvie2007,lanza2011,meibom2015}, while analogous population studies of hot Jupiter hosts point toward $Q'_*$ values in the range $10^{5.5}$--$10^{6.5}$ \citep[e.g.,][]{jackson2008,husnoo2012,barker2020}.
+As has been discussed in the previous orbital decay studies \citep{yee2020,turner2021}, the measured $Q'_*$ value of WASP-12 lies at the lower end of most other estimates in the literature based on theoretical calculations or less direct empirical methods.
+The range of tidal quality factors inferred from analyzing the eccentricity distribution of main-sequence stellar binaries is $10^5$--$10^7$ \citep[e.g.,][]{ogilvie2007,lanza2011,meibom2015}, while analogous population studies of hot-Jupiter hosts point toward $Q'_*$ values in the range of $10^{5.5}$--$10^{6.5}$ \citep[e.g.,][]{jackson2008,husnoo2012,barker2020}.
 Other population-level approaches indicate a broad range of possible tidal quality factors ($10^5$--$10^8$; \citealt{cameron2018,penev2018,hamer2019}).

 Meanwhile, the theoretically expected values of $Q'_*$ are generally higher ($10^7$--$10^{10}$; see \citealt{ogilvie2014} and references therein). \citet{weinberg2017} proposed that WASP-12 is a subgiant star for which more rapid tidal dissipation might be expected, due to breaking of internal gravity waves near the star's core.
-This hypothesis was investigated further by \citet{bailey2019}, who agreed with the theoretical premise but found that the observed characteristics of WASP-12 made it more likely to be a main sequence star. \citet{barker2020} also calculated tidal dissipation rates for WASP-12 and demonstrated that the theoretical and observed decay rates could only be brought into agreement if the star is a subgiant.
-Taking a different tack, \citet{millholland2018} proposed that the orbital decay is driven by tidal dissipation within the planet, rather than the star; this would be due to a hypothetical nonzero planetary obliquity that is maintained by a nearby planetary companion.
+This hypothesis was investigated further by \citet{bailey2019}, who agreed with the theoretical premise but found that the observed characteristics of WASP-12 made it more likely to be a main-sequence star. \citet{barker2020} also calculated tidal dissipation rates for WASP-12 and demonstrated that the theoretical and observed decay rates could only be brought into agreement if the star is a subgiant.
+Taking a different track, \citet{millholland2018} proposed that the orbital decay is driven by tidal dissipation within the planet, rather than the star; this would be due to a hypothetical nonzero planetary obliquity that is maintained by a nearby planetary companion.
 This intriguing scenario was investigated further by \citet{su2021}, who concluded that it required too much fine tuning to be plausible.

 In short, there is not yet a completely satisfactory explanation for the rapid orbital decay of WASP-12b.
 Some priorities for future progress in this realm are better characterization of the host star and its evolutionary state, as well as more sensitive searches for nearby planetary companions.